PaulienVa/rugbymatch/exercices/Ex1.md

 A rugby teams is formed by 15 starting players and 7 substitutes.
 This means that a player can be either starting or a sub.
 The players with back number 1 until 15 are starting.

 You can write a `get` function in the Player data class called `isStarting()` using the following syntax:

 ```kotlin
 val isStarting
         get() =
 ```
-*Note the inRange feature from Kotlin*
+*Note the inRange feature from Kotlin.
+See for more info [here](https://kotlinlang.org/docs/reference/ranges.html)*

 Make sure the out-commented tests in `PlayerTest` are running.